Explore Spanish and Portuguese

 Part 1 is a question that will require a close reading of a passage from one of the texts on the student’s list.
 Passages may vary in length from 2 paragraphs to a few pages.
-The student will receive the examination question on the Friday, and return the following Monday to write their exam in Spanish in a room provided by the Department.
+The student will receive the examination question on a Monday morning at 9:00 and he or she will begin writing the exam at 1:00 the same day.
+The exam will be written in Spanish and in a room provided by the Department.
 Students have three hours in which to work.
 No notes or bibliography may be consulted, although a bilingual dictionary may be used.

 Part 2 consists of a broadly based interpretive theme regarding specific works from the student's list.
 The student receives this second question on the same Monday and turns in the answer, written at home in Spanish, by the following Thursday at 3:00 p.m.